aristanetworks/anta/docs/cli/nrfu.md

                           ANTA_NRFU_IGNORE_STATUS]
   --ignore-error          Only report failures and not errors  [env var:
                           ANTA_NRFU_IGNORE_ERROR]
+  -d, --device TEXT       Run tests on a specific device.
+Can be provided
+                          multiple times.
+  --test TEXT             Run a specific test.
+Can be provided multiple times.
-  -d, --device TEXT       Show a summary for this device --test TEXT             Show a summary for this test --help                  Show this message and exit.
+  --help                  Show this message and exit.

 Commands: